 |Available as a free choice unit?||No|

 This course explores the defining themes, styles and narrative strategies of some of the best contemporary Irish novelists and short story writers.
 The late twentieth and early twenty-first centuries have witnessed an extraordinarily rich flowering of Irish fiction, during which the role of the writer has assumed fresh significance at a time of seismic social, cultural and political change in the Republic and in Northern Ireland.
 This course will examine the concerns that have inspired novelists from different social and regional backgrounds, including those who live and work in England.
 It will analyse how novelists engage with a host of insistent and often divisive issues, including political violence in Northern Ireland and the slow evolution of a more peaceful society there; the erosion of traditional social and political value systems, especially in the Republic; changing attitudes to gender, religion and sexuality on both sides of the Irish border; the relationship between Irish history, trauma and identity; and the treatment of often stigmatized groups such as migrants, the unemployed and the mentally ill.
 Writers whose work will be studied include Anne Enright, Eimear McBride, Patrick McCabe and John McGahern.
-The course will be taught by means of a one-hour lecture followed by a two-hour seminar each week.
+The course will be taught by means of a weekly lecure (90 minutes) and sminar (90 minutes).

-- To introduce students to the formal, thematic and stylistic diversity of contemporary Irish poetry and fiction in its literary and historical contexts;
+- To introduce students to the formal, thematic and stylistic diversity of contemporary Irish fiction in its literary and historical contexts;

-- To explore the ways in which contemporary Irish poets and novelists have interrogated personal, communal and national identities in different contexts;
+- To explore the ways in which contemporary Irish novelists and short story writers have interrogated personal, communal and national identities in different contexts;

-- To develop students' understanding of the varieties of poetic and novelistic response to issues such as history, gender, nationalism, migration and sexuality;
+- To develop students' understanding of the varieties of fictional response to issues such as history, gender, nationalism, migration and sexuality;

 - To examine the role of the Irish writer in re-imagining societies undergoing profound social, cultural and economic change;